Mechanism for Spontaneous Time Reparametrization Symmetry Breaking in Canonical Gravity as Origin of Quantum Energy Measurement Processes: Introduction

 \section{Introduction}

-Since the advent of the Copenhagen interpretation of quantum mechanics\cite{Bohr}, there have been many distinct proposals from quantum physicists with various backgrounds to resolve the problems of measurement and the origin of the quantum state reduction that generates non-unitary time evolution of state vectors\cite{Neumann,Pilot,Bohm,Everett,Decoherence,Decoherence2,Decoherence3,GRW,Araki,Karolyhazy,Diosi,Penrose}.
+Since the advent of the Copenhagen interpretation of quantum mechanics\cite{Bohr,Bohr2}, it has been a great challenge to resolve the problems of measurement and the origin of the quantum state reduction that generates non-unitary time evolution of state vectors\cite{Neumann,Wigner,Everett,Decoherence,Decoherence2,Decoherence22,Decoherence3,Decoherence23,GRW,GRW2,Araki,Karolyhazy,Diosi,Diosi2,Penrose}.

-In this paper, as a new approach, we address a connection between time itself and non-unitary time evolution in quantum mechanics by extending canonical gravity theory.
-Our mathematical model is based on the reformulation of canonical gravity as a {\it spin system} by Amitabha Sen\cite{Sen1a,Sen1b,Sen2} and in our interpretation of quantum mechanics we use the notion of the Penrose uncertainties assigned to superposed space-times\cite{Penrose}, which we relate to the quantum superposition of originally definite (i.e., with no uncertainty) particle positions or of originally definite particle momenta in a coherent second-quantized system.
-Here, the second-quantized treatment of particles is needed for this interpretation to avoid the issue of the indistinguishability of identical particles whose positions and momenta are originally definite.
+In the ensemble interpretation of quantum mechanics\cite{dEspagnat}, there have been many earlier proposals for the physical realization of a {\it non-selective measurement} process (i.e., a decoherence process) that is a dynamical process and makes the quantum pure ensemble of a given state vector of a quantum system be equivalent to the classical mixed ensemble (i.e., the exclusive statistical mixture) of eigenstates of a discrete measured observable whose statistical weights in the ensemble of copies of the system are given by the Born rule\cite{Decoherence,Decoherence2,Decoherence22,Decoherence3,Decoherence23,GRW,GRW2,Araki,Diosi,Diosi2}.\footnote{The term {\it non-selective measurement} intuitively means that, after only this dynamical process, the events are in a classical mixed ensemble and a particular event is not yet selected from the events.}

+However, no proposal has been given for the physical realization of the subsequent {\it event reading} process that is an informatical process and makes the classical mixed ensemble obtained by a non-selective measurement be the classical pure ensemble of an eigenstate of the measured observable.

+Significantly, the distinction between the Copenhagen interpretation of quantum mechanics\cite{Bohr,Bohr2} and the decoherence program\cite{Decoherence23} is the physical realizability of this event reading process, that is, the final step of state reduction in the former.
+For this reason, there has heretofore been no derivation of the Copenhagen interpretation as an entirely physical theory in the literature.

+In this paper, we address a connection between these two measurement processes and time itself by extending {\it canonical gravity theory}, that is, the Hamiltonian formulation of classical general relativity, which is based on the Arnowitt--Deser--Misner (ADM) $3+1$ decomposition of space-time\cite{ADM}.
+Specifically, we propose a possible mechanism for system-induced spontaneous time reparametrization symmetry (TRpS) breaking in canonical gravity theory and show that these two processes, with respect to energy measurements, accompany TRpS breaking as physical processes without modifying the Schr$\ddot{{\rm o}}$dinger equation.
+In other words, we attempt to derive the Copenhagen interpretation as an entirely physical theory.
+In the present investigation, we limit the focus to a mathematical model in which the mechanism works.